 InoCare

-It is a formulation developed with Myo-Inositol, D-Chiro-Inositol, Quatrefolic, Zinc and other micronutrients specifically studied in female hormonal regulation, menstrual irregularities, excess androgens, in the support and regulation of ovulation, fertility and female reproduction.
+A high-tech formulation developed with Myo-Inositol, D-Chiro-Inositol, Quatrefolic® (Folic Acid/Folate), Vitamin D, Manganese, Vitamin B6 and Zinc.
+Active ingredients specifically studied for female hormone regulation, menstrual irregularities, excess androgens, ovulation support and regulation, fertility and female reproduction.

 Polycystic Ovary Syndrome (PCOS) and Menstrual Irregularities and Ovulation